filakhtov/gentoo-use-docs/net-misc/openssh.md

 It is safe to disable the flag.
 This flag is useful for environments where security auditing is necessary.

-### bindist
-This flag does nothing on its own.

-- When enabled together with a `ldns` flag - ensure that a [net-libs/ldns](../net-libs/ldns.md) package has `ecdsa` flag disabled.
-- When an `ssl` flag is enabled, while a `libressl` flag is disabled - ensure that a `bindist` flag of a [dev-libs/openssl](../dev-libs/openssl.md) package matches `bindist` on the openssh package.

-This flag must be disabled if there is a plan to distribute package in compiled form due to patent restrictions.

 ### debug
 Append the `-DSANDBOX_SECCOMP_FILTER_DEBUG` option to a `CPPFLAGS` variable.
 Changes seccomp denial method from a default `SECCOMP_RET_KILL` to a `SECCOMP_RET_TRAP` that provides additional information about the failed syscall.